 Western Mountaineering MegaLite

-You can buy a lighter or a more comfortable bag but not much lighter or much more spacious; and, no other model combines these two performance characteristics as well.
-The MegaLite is just a solid all-around performer.
-One of its only downsides is the price; at $450, it's one of the more expensive models in our review, but for the price, you get a bag that is made in the USA that will last two decades of or more of use with just standard care.
-While there are many great backpacking sleeping bags out there, the MegaLite is the best of the best.
+You can buy a lighter or a more comfortable bag, but not much lighter or much more spacious, and no other model combines these two performance characteristics as well.
+One of its only downsides is the price; at $450, it's one of the more expensive models in our review, but for the price, you get a bag that is made in the USA that will last two decades or more of use with just standard care.
+While there are many excellent backpacking sleeping bags out there, the MegaLite is the best of the best.

 Read review: Western Mountaineering MegaLite

 Best Bang for the Buck

 The REI Co-op Igneo 25 wins our overall Best Buy Award, as it offers the best overall performance for the price.
 It's a superb balance of quality materials creating low weight, and solid compressibility for a pretty unbeatable price.
 The Igneo isn't the cheapest option around (the $150 Kelty Cosmic Down wins in that category), but for $270, the Igneo checks in close to the performance of most high-end bags but a fraction of the price.

 The only thing worth noting is our testers didn't find the Igneo lives up to its stated temperature rating.
 While it felt warmer than most 30F, the 25F rating is pushing it.
 The 60" shoulder width is about average, tapering to 55" at the hips, and the legs felt unnecessarily tight.
 We did love some of the little features though, like the durable shell and non-snagging zipper.
 Overall, this is a stand-out backpacking sleeping bag, with solid materials, specs, packed size, and a respectable 700 down-fill, all for an excellent price.

 Read review: REI Co-op Igneo 25

 Best All-Around 20F Model

 Marmot Phase 20